 MINK RANCHER 1913 – 1986

-MARRIAGES: – William Carl Bunyard and Vera Shinabarger were married on 4 February 1939 at the Grace Lutheran Parsonage in Elkhart Indiana.
+MARRIAGE: – William Carl Bunyard and Vera May Shinabarger were married on 4 February 1939 at the Grace Lutheran Parsonage in Elkhart Indiana.
 Rev. J. Daniel Brosy officiated.
 The church, on W. Marion St., was a 5-minute drive from Vera’s home.
-Vera May Shinabarger was born 26 April 1917 to Riley and Flora Schlundt Shinabarger in Elkhart Indiana.
+Vera May Shinabarger was born 26 April 1917 to Riley Shinabarger and Flora Schlundt in Elkhart, Elkhart County, Indiana.
 Vera graduated from Elkhart High School in 1936 before attending the American Technical Society, a vocational training school in Chicago, in 1936-1937.

 HISTORY: Did William know his grandparents, Angeline and William Bunyard?
-Certainly he knew his Grandmother Angeline as she lived in nearby Colfax most of his young life.
+Certainly he knew his Grandmother Angeline as she and Bill’s cousins lived nearby in Colfax most of his young life.
 As for his Grandfather William who was separated from his grandmother around the time of William’s birth, it is not certain, but he lived close enough that it is likely William knew him.
-Or was Edward estranged from his father after his parent’s separation Most all his uncles and aunts were in the Des Moines/Colfax area so it is certain that William Carl visited them.
-On 14 November of 1935 he was with his relatives in Colfax, perhaps his Grandmother Bunyard, where he applied for a Resident Trapping License.
-He continued contact with his Barker cousins throughout his life.
+Or was Edward estranged from his father after his parent’s separation?
+Most all his uncles and aunts were in the Des Moines/Colfax area so it is certain that William visited them.
+On 14 November 1935, he was with his relatives in Colfax, perhaps his Grandmother Bunyard, where he applied for a Resident Trapping License.
+He continued contact with his cousins throughout his life.

 On 19 May 1933, William enrolled into the Civilian Conservation Corps at Fort Des Moines, “that magnificent Army of Youth and Peace that put into action the Awakening of the People to the facts of Conservation and Recreation.”
 He reported for duty at Springbrook Camp SP-7.
 He was 20 years old and described as a laborer with blue eyes, light brown hair, ruddy complexion and 5’11” in height.
 During his tenure with the CCC, Bill worked in ‘soil erosion’ under the War Department at Creston, 50 miles southwest of Des Moines.
 On 11 November he transferred to Guthrie Center doing ‘park work’ until his discharge at Guthrie Center on 30 June 1934.
 Remarks included with his discharge describe Bill as having no vocational training, schooling to grade 8, and an excellent character.

-Bill was discharge from the CCC at Guthrie Center on 30 June 1934.
-On 8 November, he enrolled for courses at The Northwestern School of Taxidermy.
-It is unknown if he finished these courses but Bill would use whatever skills he acquired in these courses later in life as he pursued a career as a mink rancher.
+On 8 November, Bill enrolled for courses at The Northwestern School of Taxidermy.
+It is unknown if he finished these courses but Bill would use whatever skills he acquired later in life as he pursued a career as a mink rancher.

-After his marriage to Vera Shinabarger, Bill and Vera moved to Indiana Harbor, an apartment across the street from Vera’s Uncle William Schlundt, her mother’s brother.
+After his marriage to Vera Shinabarger in 1939, Bill and Vera moved to Indiana Harbor into an apartment across the street from Vera’s Uncle William Schlundt, her mother’s brother.
 Indiana Harbor and its busy port and huge complex of Inland Steel and other heavy industrial plants was far removed from the rural environment of Iowa where Bill was raised.
 It is no surprise that he sought to purchase a home in a more rural area.
-On the 26 June 1941 Bill and Vera purchase a small 2-bedroom log home in the area of Lake Hills south of the unincorporated town of Schererville, Lake County Indiana.
+On the 26 June 1941 Bill and Vera bought a small 2-bedroom log home in the area of Lake Hills south of the unincorporated town of Schererville, Lake County Indiana.
 In 1950, they purchased the surrounding land.
 It was on these ten acres that Bill raised his family and established the Lake Hills Fur Farm.

 In 1953, Bill was hired as a Maintenance man at Keyes Fibre Co. in Hammond where he continued to work until his retirement in 1982.
 He then devoted his time to “puttering” around his basement, garage and garden taking great pride in digging out tons of dirt by pick and shovel; painting, refurbishing and improving the buildings; and growing tomatoes, peppers, and huge pumpkins in his garden.